4est-is-Forrest/square-iron/content/docs/Connectors/spawn-driver-function-1.md

     if r.status_code == 200:
         return s

 Cookies associated with the passed instance are extracted using the 'browser-cookie' library (See Doc: 'Connectors (Module)') from the user's Chrome Browser.
-A simple GET query is sent and if the response code is 200, stop and return the Session, otherwise, next.
+A simple GET query is sent and if the response code is 200, stop and return the Session, otherwise, next step.

+If no cookies are found, None is returned which still causes the function to proceed to the next step.

 #### **_Chromedriver's Cookies_**